 So, when do you need to use screen share?
 The best advice we can give is to make the most of the tool, share visual cues, and use it as an opportunity to present something that ignites a discussion (no pressure).
 In turn leading to a more productive meeting for everyone.

 It’s crucial to remember that when you’re sharing your entire screen, you’re doing exactly that.
 Meaning any other apps with notifications will end up notifying everyone in the meeting.
 Quite awkward when everyone in your meeting sees that meme your work pal thought would be fantastic to share.
 On top of the potential embarrassment, it will just distract you and the people in your meeting.

 An easy way to avoid this is by closing all apps or programmes that aren’t needed for your meeting.
 You don’t even need to close app entirely, a lot of apps will let you snooze notifications for a certain period.
 Another option when using our tool is to share a specific browser tab or application window.
 This negates the need to share your entire screen and prevents any annoying notifications spoiling the fun.

 We don’t all have hawk like eyesight, would be awesome if we did.
 Whatever you choose to share in your meeting, it needs to eligible enough for everyone.
 Don’t present a PowerPoint with size 8 Calibri and expect everyone to comprehensively understand what you’re showing them.If you’re unsure remember to inform people in your meeting to use the full screen function we offer, to increase the size of your content.

 So, now you know, you have no excuses if you make one or all these mistakes.
 Again, we get that mistakes happen, just try not to make the same mistake several times.
-To get a leg up, start practising today by registering for our screen share tool.
+To get a leg up, start practising today by signing up to our screen share tool with no downloads required.